MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ## PARAMETERS

 ### -MeetingBackgroundImages
+*This parameter is reserved for Microsoft internal use only.*
 List of meeting background images.
-You can alter list returned by `Get-CsTeamsMeetingBrandingPolicy` cmdlet and pass it to this parameter.
+It is not possible to add/remove background images using cmdlets.
+Please use Teams Admin Center (TAC) for that purpose.

 ```yaml
 Type: System.Management.Automation.PSListModifier`1[Microsoft.Teams.Policy.Administration.Cmdlets.Core.MeetingBackgroundImage]